thypon/eLauncher/README.md

 - Homescreen and app drawer: swipe up on homescreen to enter the app drawer
 - Long press an app field on the homescreen to assign an app, app can be renamed
 - Type to search in app drawer, if only one result is left, it is automatically launched (like OLauncher)
-- Gestures: swipe down for notification center, left for camera app, right for phone app, double tap to open app drawer with keyboard
+- Gestures: swipe down for notification center, left for browser app, right for phone app, double tap to open app drawer with keyboard
 - Hold on empty space to change the number of apps on homescreen

 ## apk size differences with OLauncher Light